wamp-proto/wamp-proto/apidoc/test2.md

  * The procedure takes a mandatory positional argument `product_id` to provide the ID of the product to be deleted.
  * An optional `cascade` positional argument allows you to extend the deletion to any dependend objects.
- * The procedure will return the total number of deleted items (including those deleted due to cascading the deletion).
+ * When successful, the procedure will return the total number of deleted items (including those deleted due to cascading the deletion).
+ * When successful, the procedure will also publish a notification to the **topic** `com.example.store.on_delete_product`

 #### Example